 You may need to write business emails to business clients and partners to make sure all communications aren’t cut off.

-Do proper goodbye to your coworkers (your last day)
+4. Do a proper goodbye to your coworkers (your last day)

 You want to end things on a light note as much as possible.
 It’s customary in most Japanese companies to prepare small gifts or sweets on your last day.